 This could include pay per post, reviews and ratings, pop-up banners, or ads managers.

-No matter what content you offer, a virtual wallet can be handy.
+No matter what content you offer, a digital wallet can be handy.

 With it, you can charge users real money to top up points and then let them buy your services with those points.

 If your site is managing significant amounts of content you will most likely need a content manager.

 Content managers allow the blog poster to manage posts and information seamlessly giving the user a useful and educational experience.

 This could include an RSS aggregator, Twitter aggregator, an SEO management tool, or video management tools.

 What more do you need than a pack of publishing plugins ready to use?